alessio-cangini/capacity-of-2-hedgehogs/README.md

 ### Requirements

-* Wolfram Language / Mathematica Version 14.3 or later (recommended)
+* Wolfram Language / Mathematica Version 14.3 or later.

 ### Installation

 Clone or download this repository.

+Run the package `TwoHedgehogs.wl`.
 If `TwoHedgehogs.wl` is in the same directory as your notebook, load it with

 ```wl
 Get[FileNameJoin[{NotebookDirectory[], "TwoHedgehogs.wl"}]]